101 Best Things to Do on Oʻahu, Hawaiʻi

 Distance: 1.6 miles / 2.6 km

-From the top, you get panoramic views of both Lualualei and Waiʻanae Valleys to the west and Nānākuli to the south.
-Additionally, the highest peak on Oʻahu, Mt.
-Kaʻala, can also be seen from the top of Puʻu O Hulu.
+That said, Puʻu O Hulu is a favorite because of the beautiful panoramic views of both Lualualei and Waiʻanae Valley to the west, Nānākuli to the south, and the highest peak on Oʻahu, Mt.
+Kaʻala, which can be seen from the top on a clear day!

-All said, I recommend the Pink Pillbox hike at sunset over any other time of day, largely due to the trail’s short distance and its expansive west-facing views of the mountains and the ocean!
+This all goes without saying: I personally recommend the Pink Pillbox hike at sunset over any other time of day, due entirely to the trail’s short distance and its expansive, west-facing views above the ocean with the mountains as the backdrop!

-Read My Separate Post: Puʻu O Hulu (Pink Pillbox)
+Read My Separate Post: Puʻu O Hulu Trail (Pink Pillbox)

 Distance: 3.1 miles / 5.0 km

-The Kolekole Trail to Puʻu Hapapa easily makes it onto this list as one of my favorite hikes on Oʻahu, but that’s not without saying that accessing the trail comes with its own challenges.
+The Kolekole Trail to Puʻu Hapapa easily makes it onto this list as one of my favorite hikes on Oʻahu, but that’s not to say that accessing the trail doesn’t come with its own challenges.

 To learn more about how to access and plan this amazing adventure, be sure to read through all the details in my separate article linked below.